A fan’s guide – the club from early doors to today

 Shirts, kits, merchandise and gifts

-Facing the Holiday Inn Express hotel, the Foxes Fanstore (Mon-Sat 9am-5pm, Sun 10am-2pm, match days) stocks souvenir T-shirts celebrating Leicester’s Wembley win of 2021, The Incredible and Romantic Leicester City, the story of the 2015-16 title run through the eyes of lifelong fan Graeme Norris, and a whole range of retro tops, including the green-with-yellow-pinstripes away number from the Gary Lineker era.
+Facing the Holiday Inn Express hotel, the Foxes Fanstore (Mon-Fri 1oam-7pm, Sat 9am-5pm, Sun 10am-4pm, match days) stocks souvenir T-shirts celebrating the club’s immediate promotion of 2024, The Incredible and Romantic Leicester City, the story of the 2015-16 title run through the eyes of lifelong fan Graeme Norris, and a whole range of retro tops, including the green-with-yellow-pinstripes away number from the Gary Lineker era.
 The first Leicester shirt to sport a sponsor’s name and the running fox logo, it features the name of long-lost brewers Ind Coope.
 What could be more retro than Ind Coope?

 Where to Drink